What are “user fees?”

 If implemented, a user fee would have a debilitating effect on the entire aviation community in the United States, hindering business growth and threatening jobs and communities throughout the country.

 Specifically, aviation serves as a crucial resource for small to mid-sized businesses, allowing them to reach far-off plants, serve customers and transport supplies.
 General aviation and local airports also serve as a lifeline to many communities in terms of medical care, disaster relief, law enforcement and many other critically-needed resources and services.
-Nationally, the general aviation industry supports 1.2 million jobs generating $150 billion in economic activity annually.
+Nationally, the general aviation industry supports 1.1 million jobs and supports over $200 billion in economic activity annually.

 If implemented, this fee would saddle businesses, farms and groups that depend on these aircraft with an additional tax burden while they are already struggling to recover from the economic downturn.
 In addition, the implementation of a user fee would require the creation of a huge new bureaucracy to collect and administer an unnecessary new tax, and an administrative burden on these groups, which would have to keep track of invoices for fees for all the take-offs and landings in U.S. controlled airspace.